Return to On-Site Work

 Purpose and Implementation

-This procedure is intended to give work units direction on safely returning employees to campus during Phase 3 of the Restore Illinois plan.
-These procedures will take effect when Sangamon County has officially entered Phase 3 and will be reevaluated if the county moves to a different phase.
+This procedure is intended to give UIS work units direction on returning employees to on-site work during Phase 3 and Phase 4 of the Restore Illinois plan and will remain in effect through Dec.
+31, 2020.

-All faculty and staff returning to work on campus are expected to fully comply with this procedure and must receive permission from their division leader before resuming on-site work.
+All faculty and staff returning to work on site are expected to fully comply with this procedure.
+Employees who have not been called to return to campus by their supervisor must have permission from the division leader before resuming on-site work.

 This procedure may be updated as additional COVID-19 related information and guidance becomes available.